 In response to recommendations adopted by General Assembly (A&P 2015, pp. 539-541, 46), the Committee on Church Doctrine and Life and Mission Agency (Justice Ministries) prepared a joint study guide called “Body, Mind and Soul” on the topics of human sexuality, sexual orientation, and other related matters raised in the overture.
 The study guide was posted on the church’s website by the end of October 2015 and congregations, sessions, presbyteries and synods were invited to share the result of their conversations with both the Committee on Church Doctrine and the Life and Mission Agency (Justice Ministries) prior to March 31, 2016.

-1997-2003: The 1997 General Assembly appointed a committee to clarify the roles of homosexual and lesbian persons in the church.
+1997-2003: The 1997 General Assembly appointed the Special Committee re Sexual Orientation to clarify the roles of homosexual and lesbian persons in the church.
 (A&P 1997, pp. 503, 19, 58) This committee’s work was expanded to include clarification of the term ‘sexual orientation’ by the 1998 General Assembly.
 (A&P 1998, p.
 54) Interim reports were presented every year from 1998-2002.
 A study guide for congregations was prepared and distributed in the fall of 2002.
 The final report was received and adopted by the 2003 General Assembly.
+The committee concluded that homosexual orientation is not sinful and that the PCC does not limit roles of its members on the basis of sexual orientation, but could on the basis of sexual practice.
 (A&P 2003, pp. 526-547, 26, 34, 37-41, 43-45)

 Looking for more context?
 Download the 2019 Social Action Handbook